 Dupage river watershed

-Adopt-a-Stream brings members, residents, municipalities and professionals together for the sake of preservation and conservation.
-Local businesses, schools, churches, student groups, organizations, watershed associations and volunteer groups and individuals can all make a difference in keeping DuPage County waterways clean, healthy and attractive.
+Adopt-A-Stream brings members, residents, municipalities, and professionals together for the sake of preservation and conservation.
+Local businesses, schools, churches, student groups, organizations, watershed associations, volunteer groups, and individuals can all make a difference in keeping DuPage County waterways clean, healthy, and attractive.

-stream for two years and should engage in two stream cleanups each year.
-You may, of course, choose to go beyond the minimum requirements by regularly monitoring water quality, recording illicit discharge or engaging in restoration.
+Adopt a stream for two years and engage in two stream cleanups each year!
+You may, of course, choose to go beyond the minimum requirements by regularly monitoring water quality, recording illicit discharge, or engaging in restoration.

-Volunteers must be at least eighteen (18) years of age unless approved by a guardian.
-Volunteers under (18) years of age must be accompanied by an adult chaperone.
-At least one adult chaperone for every 5 Volunteers under (18) years of age is required.
+Volunteers must be at least 18 years of age unless approved by a guardian.
+Volunteers under 18 must be accompanied by an adult chaperone.
+At least one adult chaperone for every 5 volunteers under 18 years of age is required.